-Make sure you remove ALL decorations from the tree, as well as the plastic bag you use to drag it to the curb.
-Items like Christmas lights and ornaments not only damage the chippers they use to recycle trees, but can also cause serious harm to the individuals operating the machinery.
+Make sure to carefully remove ALL decorations from the tree, as well as the plastic bag you use to drag it to the curb.
+Items like Christmas lights and ornaments not only damage the chippers they use to recycle trees, but can also cause serious harm to those operating the machinery.

-Often to benefit local parks and animal habitats, many cities collect Christmas trees and repurpose or recycle them to support the local community.
+Often to advance local parks and animal habitats, many cities collect Christmas trees and repurpose or recycle them to enrich their local community.

-Several local organizations—such as the Boy Scouts, game & fishery depts., even zoos and animal sanctuaries—accept trees from those looking to recycle them on their own.
+Several organizations—such as the Boy Scouts, game & fishery depts., zoos and animal sanctuaries—accept trees from those looking to recycle them and personally repurpose or recycle them themselves.

-Visit Earth911.com to find a recycling option near you.
+Check out Earth911, it’s a super helpful resource to find a suitable recycling option near you.

-If you have access to a wood chipper, your unwanted Christmas tree can be easily transformed into excellent compost.
+If you have access to a wood chipper, your unwanted Christmas tree can be easily transformed into excellent compost material.